E-Aho/AdventOfCode2019/README.md

 If you have any comments/questions about how or why I've done something feel free to let me know.
 I've tried to make these quite readable but that wasn't my main worry.

-Also, I've tried to do these so that the solutions are quite fast, but I don't know for sure that each of these solutions is computationally optimal, but I've made efforts to balance speed of compute, speed to solve, and scope/readibility of code.
+Also, I've tried to do these so that the solutions are quite fast, and while I don't know for sure that each of these solutions is computationally optimal(they probably aren't), I've made efforts to balance speed of compute, speed to solve, and scope/readibility of code.

+Also also, I'm trying to avoid using external libraries where I can, even though they would make solutions much simpler (e.g NetworkX would make Day 6 much cleaner).
+I feel like doing it this way helps me to understand the algorithms and solutions better.

 Thanks!
 Enjoy reading this for whatever reason you're reading it!